ryank109/react-redux-popup/README.md

      - `id` - required id
      - `popupClassName` - the container style class name

+#### Passing in Store

+Because the way that the popups are appended on the body, the root element that the popup is being attached doesn't have any reference to the store context.
+So, if you want to nest the popup within a popup, it would throw invariant error.
+Found one solution to this and which is to pass in the reference to the store when defining the component so that the popup can create a `Provider` with the store.

+i.e. `export default Popup(MyComponent, myStoreRef);

 ### Actions
  - `openPopup(id, [options])`
     - `id`: id of the popup to open